Watch this space for

 SINGING:

-• Prepare a Disney or Musical Theatre song (but NOT a song from The Little Mermaid).
+• Prepare a Disney or Musical Theatre song (but NOT a song from The Addams Family).
 Though we love Arianna Grande and Taylor Swift too, pop songs are really not the type of music for this audition.

 DANCING:

 • It's okay if you don't have previous dance experience, but we do want to see how you can move and pick up choreography.
-Please wear clothes and shoes that are comfortable to dance in.
+Please wear clothes and shoes that are comfortable for dancing.
 Our choreographer will be there to teach you a short routine that you will present to the panel in groups!
 Don’t worry, you will have ample time to practice before we see you dance!

 NOTES:

-• We will do our best to make the schedule as efficient as possible however there will likely be some waiting.
+• We will do our best to make the schedule as efficient as possible; however, some waiting time is likely to occur.
 We please ask you to be patient and to follow the instructions

 of our volunteers.